mailpoet/mailpoet/mailpoet/tests/performance/README.md

 ### Default Terminal Output

-When the tests are run, there is a summary report in the terminal at the end.
+When you run a single test script, there will be a default k6 output in the end, but without applied thresholds.
+Threshold are applied only on the `scenarios.js` script, so when running a set of test scripts.

 ### HTML Output with k6 Reporter